-In this Section we compare the contribution of wide-swath altimetry to the representation of the ocean circulation in the IBI region for ocean analyses.
-In order to investigate the reliability of ocean circulation obtained in the different experiments, a comparison of the zonal and meridional currents was carried out, both at the surface and in the water column (Table 7).
-Figure 8 shows the variance of the error obtained comparing the surface zonal velocities in the OSSEs with the same field in the NR over a 2-month period (August-September 2009).
+- In this Section we compare the contribution of wide-swath altimetry to the representation of the ocean circulation in the IBI region considering ocean analyses.
+In order to investigate the reliability of the ocean circulation obtained in the different experiments, a comparison of the zonal and meridional currents was carried out, both at the surface and in the water column (Table 6).
+Figure 8 shows the variance of the error obtained comparing the surface zonal velocities in the OSSEs with the same field in the NR during a 2-month period (August-September 2009).
 In the Figure, the first panel shows the variance of the error obtained considering conventional nadir altimeters (OSSE1) and large errors were observed in the Atlantic.
-When wide-swath altimetry data were considered, a significant reduction of the error was observed, particularly evident in the North-Atlantic Drift, in the occurrence of the Azores Current and in the Bay of Biscay.
-In particular, considering a constellation of three nadir and one wide-swath altimeters (OSSE2), an $ER^$ up to 20 % was observed, compared to the error observed considering only conventional altimeters.
-A larger impact on ocean circulation at the surface ( $\sim 28$ %) was observed when using a constellation of three nadir and two wide-swath altimeters (OSSE3).
-Considering more accurate wide swath altimeters (OSSE4), the results showed a further reduction of the error in the domain ( $\sim 35$ %), mainly due to an improved representation of the North Atlantic Current.
-Small positive $ER^$ differences (2-3 %), were observed when only the ocean surface currents in the deep ocean (> 200 m) were taken into account.
-A coherence analysis performed concerning the ocean currents (zonal and meridional) at the surface (not shown), confirmed the results observed concerning the SSH fields.
-The results obtained for the zonal currents at the surface can also be extended to the meridional currents, and in general to the ocean currents in the water column, as shown in Figure 9.
-The results of the comparison of the ocean currents in the OSSEs are summarized in Table 7.
+When - 10 wide-swath altimetry data were considered, a significant reduction of the error was observed, particularly evident in the North-Atlantic Drift, in the occurrence of the Azores Current and in the Bay of Biscay.
+In particular, considering a constellation of three nadir and one wide-swath altimeters (OSSE2) an ER^ up to the order of 20 % was observed, with respect to the error observed considering only conventional altimeters.
+A larger impact on the ocean circulation at the surface (~ 28 %) was observed considering a constellation of three nadir and two wide-swath altimeters (OSSE3).
+Considering more accurate - 15 wide swath altimeters (OSSE4), the results showed a further reduction of the error in the domain (~ 35 %), mainly due to an improved representation of the North Atlantic Current.
+Small positive ER^ (2-3 %), were observed considering the ocean surface currents only in the deep ocean (> 200 m).
+A coherency analysis performed considering the ocean currents (zonal and meridional) at the surface (not shown), confirmed the results observed considering the SSH fields.
+The results obtained for the zonal currents at the surface can be extended also to the meridional currents, and in general to the ocean currents in the water - 20 column, as shown in Figure 9.
+The results of the comparison of the ocean currents in the OSSEs are summarized in Table 6.